 You also need to ensure compliance with any rules and regulations – health and safety, for example, should be a key consideration when hosting a corporate event.
-Consulting experts to guarantee everything is in order will help to prevent the risk of situations which could damage your reputation, be hugely expensive or even prevent you from trading in the long term.
+Consulting experts to guarantee everything is in order will help to prevent the risk of situations that could damage your reputation, be hugely expensive or even prevent you from trading in the long term.

 It is important to know when to hand over the reins.
 While you are the expert in your own organisation, you are not necessarily best qualified when it comes to running an event.
 A reputable promotions agency will help you gauge what type of event is most compatible with your business goals, and also what equipment and staff you will need to make it a success.

-Make sure that anyone representing your business is well prepared and highly professional.
+Make sure that anyone representing your business is well-prepared and highly professional.
 Your existing employees are not necessarily right for the job – someone who deals with finances, for example, may not have the capacity to engage potential customers and communicate your brand message.
 It’s important that your events staff have the experience and personality to create a buzz and interact effectively with prospects for the best results.
-You can even employ professional entertainers to really ensure you draw attention and create a positive energy around your company.
+You can even employ professional entertainers to really ensure you draw attention and create positive energy around your company.

 Offer your visitors value

 Step into the shoes of an attendee to understand what they are looking for out of any event.
-This will help you to tailor your offering so that it best caters for their needs and wants, ensuring you attract more attention and create a positive brand image.
+This will help you to tailor your offering so that it best caters to their needs and wants, ensuring you attract more attention and create a positive brand image.

 Visitors at a trade show, for example, want information about why they should choose your organisation above all the others.
 You must give them a reason to stop at your stand, since there is likely to be plenty of competition.
 Product sampling or competitions can be a good option here.